 Make your list of what you’ll need.
 If you are cutting your own, do you have a tree saw, or can the tree farm provide one?
 If you are bringing one, check what they recommend or even allow.

 Will the tree farm bag it, or do you want to bring a tarp, something to wrap it with, or transport it bare?
 Do you want to lay a barrier between the tree and the roof of your vehicle?
-Do you have twine to tie it, or does the tree farm provide?
+Do you have twine to tie it, or does the tree farm provide it?
 Figure all this out before you head out!

 Tree Time Tips